-Priyanka Wityk represents financial institutions and public and private companies in connection with complex commercial disputes involving antitrust, contract, accounting, and other issues.
+Priyanka Wityk represents financial institutions and public and private companies in connection with complex commercial disputes involving antitrust, contract, securities, bankruptcy, and other issues.
 Ms. Wityk also represents clients in connection with white collar matters.

 - Representation of Wells Fargo Bank, N.A. in defense of a class action lawsuit alleging a conspiracy to set the ISDAfix benchmark rate.

-Representation of a medical service provider in an internal investigation arising from allegations of possible violations of federal health care law.
+- Representation of a medical service provider in internal investigations arising from allegations of possible violations of federal health care law.

 - Representation of a provider of analytical and litigation support services in a dispute seeking recovery of over $20 million from CDO issuers that breached their contract with the client.

 - Representation of an incarcerated pro bono client in criminal appeal pending in the First Department in which client appealed his conviction for possession of stolen property because the People did not offer sufficient evidence for conviction at trial and because client's motion to suppress illegally seized evidence was improperly denied.